-Dr Sara Wickham PhD, RM, MA, PGCert, BA(Hons) is a multi-passionate midwife, educator, writer and researcher who works independently, dividing her working time between speaking, writing, blogging, facilitating online courses, creating resources for midwives, birth workers and women and undertaking a wide variety of consultancy projects and advisory activities.
+Dr Sara Wickham PhD, RM, MA, PGCert, BA(Hons) is a multi-passionate midwife, speaker, bestselling author and researcher who works independently, dividing her working time between speaking, writing, blogging, facilitating online courses, creating resources for midwives, birth workers and women and undertaking a wide variety of consultancy projects and advisory activities.

-Sara’s career has been varied and includes twenty years of experience as a midwife, lecturer and researcher.
-She is the author/editor of fifteen books, has lectured in more than twenty countries, has been the editor of three midwifery journals and provides consultancy services for midwifery and health-related organisations around the world.
+Sara’s career has been varied and includes more than twenty years of experience as a midwife, lecturer and researcher.
+She is the author/editor of fifteen books, has lectured in more than twenty-five countries, has been the editor of three midwifery journals and provides consultancy services for midwifery and health-related organisations around the world.

 “Much of what I do draws on my ability to bring together different sources of knowledge, to create and share new ways of seeing and thinking and to inspire others.
 My work is rooted in a strong academic grounding, enhanced by years of wide and varied experience in midwifery practice, education and research, and made diverse and fun because I am by nature creative and enthusiastic.”

 - Live Events – Sara speaks at workshops, study days and conferences around the world.
 If you’d like to attend one, there’s a full list on Sara’s Live Events page, together with links to buy tickets.
 Sara is mostly based in Wiltshire, UK but goes all over the world … some of her past destinations include Japan, Russia, Trinidad, Denmark, Australia, Belgium, Iceland, New Zealand and Norway.

 - Online Courses – Sara also offers online courses for midwives and birth folk, and you can check out Sara’s Online Courses page to see all of those that are currently available.
 These are a great way of expanding your knowledge, growing your confidence and building your community, and we are delighted at how well the courses are being received.